Sanctuary of Hercules Victor (Tivoli): The Cult of Hercules

 Tivoli was identified with the cult of Hercules by virtue of its strategic position and it venerated him as a warrior god (Hercules Victor or Invictus) for a victory over the Aequi, as Hercules Saxanus (as protector of travertine mining), and as protector of trade and of flocks, a fundamental activity for the original city economy.

 The cult was one of the most important in Latium and common to many civilisations of the Mediterranean.
 Unlike the Greek Herakles, revered above all as a semi-god, the Italic Hercules is mainly a deity, protector of all civilising activities related to the centuries of urbanisation (8-7th c.
-BC) from reclamation to deforestation, regulation of waters and to businesses with all their implications.
-He also had the function of chthonic divinity typical of territories rich in wells, sinkholes and rising springs, such as near Tibur.
+BC), from reclamation to deforestation, regulation of waters, and to businesses with all their implications.
+He also had the function of chthonic divinity typical of territories rich in wells, sinkholes, and rising springs, such as near Tibur.

 As a cult possibly originated in Tivoli, tradition has it that the cult of Hercules Victor was exported to Rome in the late Republican age by the legendary Marcus Octavius Herennius, a wealthy oil merchant, perhaps identifiable with that Herennius who was a musician (tibicinus) and then Magistratus Herculaneus at the Tiburtine sanctuary.
 He had the circular Temple of Hercules Victor or Invictus (or to Hercules Olivarius) built in the Forum Boarium in Rome.

 Construction

 From recent surveys and excavations, the first sanctuary started in the 160's BC had terraces similar to the sanctuary of Fortuna Primigenia in nearby Praeneste, with a trapezoidal plan similar to the temple of Jupiter Anxur in Terracina.
-A collapse of the structure led to interruption of the work which was resumed a few decades later with a completely different plan.
+A collapse of the structure led to the interruption of the work, which was resumed a few decades later with a completely different plan.
 In this second phase, the main modifications were: